Delfin Lorenzana: Martial Law Administrator

 On May 23, 2017, shortly after the Marawi City was besieged by foreign and local terrorists, he was appointed by the President Rodrigo Duterte as administrator of Martial Law in Mindanao, pursuant to Presidential Proclamation No. 217.

 Under his guidance, the implementation of Martial Law by the security forces is one that was non-invasive and non-intrusive, but nonetheless, highly effective towards neutralizing the threats of rebellion, terrorism, and violent extremism.
 Grounded on the AFP's mandate to protect the fundamental rights of the people, which are guaranteed by the Constitution of the Philippines, the defense chief ably directed the armed forces to observe and adhere to the rule of law, protect human rights, and uphold the international humanitarian law.

 Pursuant to Lorenzana's recommendation, the Martial Law in Mindanao was no longer extended by the President after it lapsed on December 31, 2019.
 Its objectives have been successfully achieved upon the termination of rebellion in Marawi City, Lanao del Sur, and other areas in Mindanao, effectively restoring peace and order.

 Government security forces were able to neutralize thousands of local, foreign and communist terrorist groups, most of whom surrendered while others were either captured or killed during military operations.
-Thousands of high powered and low powered firearms and improvised explosive devices had been seized or turned in.
+In a 2018 statement, Philippine Army personnel said "3,187 high-powered firearms and 2,325 low-powered firearms have been confiscated or voluntarily surrendered".

 The success of martial law may also be attributed to the closer engagements of the AFP with local leaders down to the barangay level, and the efficient monitoring of the performance of local chief executives, in support to the good governance agenda of the Duterte Administration.